tpunt/phactor/README.md

     // wait for a message
     protected final function receiveBlock(void) : mixed; // returns $message
 }

+final class Supervisor
+{
+    public const ONE_FOR_ONE = 0;

+    public function __construct(ActorRef|string $supervisor[, int $strategy]);

+    // Add a pre-existing actor to the group of supervised workers public function addWorker(ActorRef|string $worker) : void;

+    // Creates a new actor, links it to the supervisor, and return its actor reference
+    // This should be used if the actor's constructor may throw an exception public function newWorker(string $actorClass[, array $ctorArgs[, string $actorName]]) : ActorRef;
+}
 ```

-All messages and actor constructor arguments (the second parameter of `ActorRef::__construct`) will be serialised.
+All messages and actor constructor arguments (the second parameter of `ActorRef::__construct` and `Supervisor::newWorker`) will be serialised.